rGarmendia/terraform-kubernetes/docs/cluster-improvements.md

 Security is vital to ensure the proper functioning of the company's services.

-1. Consider a good RBAC scheme.
+1. **Consider a good RBAC scheme:**

 Estimated time: Proportional to the scale of the company.

-2. Generate SSL/TLS certificates to serve services over HTTPS, using ingress:
+2. **Generate SSL/TLS certificates to serve services over HTTPS, using ingress:**
 For this, you can use the cert-manager controller, which is responsible for generating certificates, free and automatically, for the cluster's workloads.

 Estimated time: Proportional to the workload; however, it is quite simple and can be automated with templating through Helm or Kustomize.

-3. Implement Service Mesh mTLS; this capability of the service mesh allows encrypting communication between Pods that are injected with a sidecar.
+3. **Implement Service Mesh mTLS:**
+This capability of the service mesh allows encrypting communication between Pods that are injected with a sidecar:

 Estimated time: 1 day.

 ## 4. Consistency
 Regarding consistency, it should always be ensured to deploy clusters with more than one node to ensure redundancy in case any fails for any reason.
 In the case of KinD, all nodes are containers that live within the Host.
 This should be avoided in production clusters.

-1. DRP
+1. **DRP:**
 Maintaining a copy of the cluster's workload, with tools for this task such as Velero, can be quite useful; however, keeping the cluster as IaC can also be used to be able to deploy it elsewhere if required, it is always a good practice.

 Estimated time: Proportional to the operation's scale.

+## 5. Shift Left

+The essence lies in empowering developers to be as independent as possible, equipping them with a toolset that streamlines their workflow.

+1. **Argo Rollouts:**
+   Enhance and diversify development by accommodating various scenarios, ensuring precise delivery of value.

+2. **Crossplane:**
+   Infrastructure as Code (IaC) through manifests, granting developers the ability to manage everything as manifests, leveraging Kubernetes' native benefits for creating their infrastructure as code.